 - Sales: It’s always a good idea to consider your total sales for any campaign or event.
 This will tell you how many items you sold and how much revenue you generated for those sales.

-- Conversion rate: Your conversion rate tells you the percentage of people who visit your pop-up that end up making a purchase.
+- Conversion rate: Your conversion rate tells you the percentage of people who visit your pop-up and end up making a purchase.

 - Sales per product: Breaking sales data down by product will reveal which items shoppers are most interested in.
 Consider these metrics when forecasting sales and your buying strategy.